matteobolner/NCBI-Assembly/README.md

-# DataFolderSetup
+# NCBI-Assembly
- Repository for snakemake pipeline to setup centralized data folder for use in downstream analyses
+ Repository for snakemake pipeline to setup centralized data folder of assembled genomes for use in downstream analyses